 - Tailored programmes including early motor skills, sensory development, body awareness and wheelchair mobility for children with additional and complex needs

 - Group sessions, such as living skills workshops, Early Years sessions and sensory groups

-As well as training, we can help you understand how to support a child, who is visually impaired or partially sighted, in school, at home and beyond.
-We’ll also provide resources to help manage meetings with professionals and signpost you to any other relevant support services or collaborative partners.
+As well as training, we can help you understand how to support your child, who is visually impaired or partially sighted, in school, at home and beyond.
+We’re also on hand to provide resources that can help you manage meetings with professionals, as well as signposting you to any other relevant support services or collaborative partners.

-Each of these services are delivered by our qualified Habilitation Specialists, who work to achieve desired outcomes closely with other professionals such as:
+Each of these services are delivered by our qualified Habilitation Specialists, who work to achieve desired outcomes alongside other professionals such as:

 - Qualified Teachers of the Visually Impaired